theTWIXhunter/better-falix/README.md

 - **Remove SFTP info from upload:** Removes the SFTP info and its divider from the upload button dropdown for a cleaner UI.
 - **upload-create-hover:** Makes the Upload and Create buttons show their dropdowns when hovered.
 - **Editor Wrapper Height:** Sets the file editor height to 600px.
+- **Editor Fullscreen**: Adds a button to the file editor toolbar that allows you to make the editor and toolbar take up the entire browser viewport (not true fullscreen, browser UI remains visible).

 **Navigation**
 - **Move "Backups" to Server Settings:** Relocate the "Backups" navigation item to the Server Settings section.